Ladicle/hack/README.md

 # Hack

-`hack` is CLI tool to support programming competitions.
+`hack` is CLI tool to support programming contests.